What is the Lymphatic System?

 A primary function is to transport lymph fluid throughout your body which carries white blood cells instrumental in fighting infection wherever needed.
 Thus, a healthy lymphatic system is a major key to a healthy body.

-Common symptoms of an under functioning lymphatic system
+Common symptoms of a congested, sub-functioning lymphatic system:

 - Finger swelling